fsfe/reuse-docs/faq.md

 file was authored by someone else, you must declare their copyright and license in the header.

-## How do I copy someone else's work? {#copy-work}

-If someone else has made their work available for you to use and copy, you can incorporate their work into your project.
-When you put the work in one of the files in your project, you should add an `SPDX-FileCopyrightText` tag for the copyright holder(s) and an `SPDX-License-Identifier` tag for the license(s) under which the work was made available.

-If the work was licensed differently from your project, you should verify whether the licenses are compatible, and add the new licenses to your project.

-## Can I copy a work that has no copyright notice or license? {#no-copyright-license}

-Before you proceed, always first make sure that you can find the copyright and licensing information elsewhere.
-Some projects only include this information in the root directory or in their README file.

-If you can find no copyright notice, then that is no problem.
-You can add the copyright notice yourself.

-If the work has no license, then that means that you do not have the right to copy it.
-If you believe that this is a mistake and the author clearly meant for you to be able to copy this work, you should contact the author and ask them to license their work.
-Feel free to refer them to <https://reuse.software>.

-## Where else do I put my license information? {#where-else}

-Marking all individual files with `SPDX-License-Identifier` tags goes a long way towards unambiguously communicating the license information of your project, but it helps to communicate the license information in natural language as well.
-In the README of your project, feel free to provide a summary of the licensing information, or simply redirect the reader to your `LICENSES/` directory.

-Additionally, many package hosting sites expect that you declare the licensing information of your package.
-For instance, the [setup.py file of the REUSE tool](https://github.com/fsfe/reuse-tool/blob/master/setup.py) declares all the licenses that it uses in the format expected by the Python packaging infrastructure.

 ## What is a copyright holder, and what is an author? {#copyright-holder-author}

 In these resources, we maintain a distinction between the copyright holder and